Decreasing Disruptive Behavior - ES = 0.34 (Rank = 80)

 Evans & Dion (1991) found a large effect size relating cohesion to group performance.
 However, the studies were mostly on small sports teams and military units.
 Also, they state performance criteria for these types of groups are simple, e.g., win/loss record of a sports team.
 In contrast, the performance criteria for normal work groups are not easily identified (p.
 696).

-Bender & Smith (1990) This meta-analysis did not measure classroom behaviour as an influence on achievement, as Hattie implies.
-But rather, it compares learning disabled students with non-disabled students on a number of behavioural measures.
+Bender & Smith (1990) did not measure classroom behavior as an influence on achievement, as Hattie implies, rather, it compares learning-disabled students with non-disabled students on several behavioral measures.
 They conclude,

 DuPaul & Eckert (2012) [note: I have not been able to find their original 1997 study but have found this updated study] The authors state,